Table of Contents

 51-52 Trumpington St, Cambridge CB2 1RG

 It might not feel like it now, but let us tell you.
 There’s life outside of studying.
-When you are taking your next one sign up to Magnet.me and start looking for the next step in your career – graduate jobs, internships, graduate schemes.
+When you are taking your next one sign up to Magnet.me and start looking for the next step in your career – graduate jobs, internships, or graduate schemes in Cambridge.
 Magnet.me has it all.